vinkla/laravel-translator/README.md

 ```

 Add the `Translatable` trait and the `IsTranslatable` interface to the `Article` Eloquent model.
-Add the has many `translations()` relation method and fill the `$translatedAttributes` array with translatable attributes.
+Add the has-many `translations()` relation method and fill the `$translatedAttributes` array with translatable attributes.

 ```php
 use Illuminate\Database\Eloquent\Model;